FlorianRKF-Weber/-structured-and-persuasive-case-solutions-from-law-students/readme.md

 If you use the data, cite the following publication:

-Weber, F., Thiemo, W., Neshaei, S. P., & Söllner, M. (2023).
+Weber, F., Wambsganss, T., Neshaei, S. P., & Söllner, M. (2023).
 Modeling structured persuasive writing of case solutions in German law courses to support students in legal education.
 In *Findings of the Association for Computational Linguistics: ACL 2023*.